CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Abstract

 \section{Abstract}

 Automatic generation of radiology reports has the potential to alleviate radiologists’ significant workload, yet current methods struggle to deliver clinically reliable conclusions.
 In particular, most prior approaches focus on producing fluent text without effectively ensuring the factual correctness of the reports and often rely on single-view images, limiting diagnostic comprehensiveness.
 We propose CLARIFID, a novel framework that directly optimizes diagnostic correctness by mirroring the two-step workflow of experts.
-Specifically, CLARIFID (1) learns the logical flow from Findings to Impression through section-aware pretraining, (2) is fine-tuned with Proximal Policy Optimization in which the CheXbert F1 score of the Impression section serves as the reward, (3) enforces reasoning-aware decoding that completes ``Findings'' before synthesizing the ``Impression'' , and (4) fuses multiple chest X-ray views via a vision-transformer-based multi-view encoder.
-During inference, we apply a reasoning-aware next-token forcing strategy followed by report-level re-ranking, ensuring that the model first produces a comprehensive “Findings” section before synthesizing the “Impression” and thereby preserving coherent clinical reasoning.
-Experimental results on the MIMIC-CXR dataset demonstrate that our method achieves superior clinical efficacy and outperforms existing baselines on both standard NLG metrics and clinically aware scores.
+Specifically, CLARIFID (1) learns the logical flow from Findings to Impression through section-aware pretraining, (2) is fine-tuned with Proximal Policy Optimization in which the CheXbert F1 score of the Impression section serves as the reward, (3) employs controlled decoding that completes ``Findings'' before synthesizing the ``Impression'', and (4) fuses multiple chest X-ray views via a vision-transformer-based multi-view encoder.
+During inference, we apply a next-token forcing strategy followed by report-level re-ranking, ensuring that the model first produces a comprehensive “Findings” section before synthesizing the ``Impression'' and thereby preserving coherent clinical reasoning.
+Experimental results on the MIMIC-CXR dataset demonstrate that our method achieves superior clinical efficacy and outperforms existing baselines on clinical efficacy scores.
+The source code is available at \url{https://github.com/IncheonYSH/CLARIFID}.